WalletScrutiny/WalletScrutinyCom/_android/com.paperwallet.top.md

 The Android app has not been updated in years when compared with the GitHub repository, which [has recently been updated 3 months ago](https://github.com/technologiespro/paper-wallet-generator/releases/tag/2.0.23).

 Although, the source is publicly available, an updated repository that is **not in sync with the Play Store version would qualify this as having no source** that is publicly available.
 (Until a different verdict for out-of-sync app versions is approved.)

+## Update 2023-04-18

+We're changing the verdict to work-in-progress and marking it for verification.